Engaging with families and children

 - Partnership: this means involving people from the beginning, working in collaboration with participants on a project or issue.
 There is more equality and shared decision making in partnerships.
-Some examples of child and family partnerships are the eLearning Keeping Families and Children in Mind, the web post ‘A story about family-sensitive work in practice’ and the paper ‘Supporting recovery in families affected by parental mental illness’.
+Some examples of child and family partnerships are the web post ‘A story about family-sensitive work in practice’ and the paper ‘Supporting recovery in families affected by parental mental illness’.

 - Co-design: is a way of making sure that the people who will be affected by a decision about service development or provision are integral to the decision-making process.
 Co-design principles start with equitable partnerships and shared decision making.
 There is shared power in co-design.
 This practice does require a high level of staff expertise and resources.
 Some examples of co-design include these videos about mental illness for youth and the parents and kids sections of the COPMI website.

 - Family-led projects: these projects or activities are entirely led by family members, merely coordinated by the organisation’s staff.
 Some examples of family-led projects include this Family Driven Workshop , this Self-Care Tip Sheet and a ‘Parental Suicide Scoping Report’ (link not shared here due to potentially triggering content).